akapoor13/budget/README.md

 free tier users.
 Set the `OPENAI_MODEL` environment variable to override this.

-If the OpenAI API returns a rate limit or other transient error, the script automatically retries the request with exponential backoff.
+If the OpenAI API returns a rate limit or other transient error, the script automatically retries the request with exponential backoff using the `backoff` library.

 The input CSV must have the columns `Date`, `Description`, and `Amount`.
 Each row is sent to the OpenAI API to clean up the merchant name and determine the most